Water, Sewer, Sanitation & Stormwater

 Most meter faces have a flow indicator (small, red or black in color, triangular or snowflake in shape).
 If there is no water being used at the time of inspection, the flow indicator should be 100% stationary.
 If the flow indicator is turning, continue directly to Step #4 below.
 (This is a good indication that there may* be a leak somewhere in or around your dwelling.)

 Not all leaks are big and clearly noticeable.
-However, even a small or intermittent leak can add noticeably to your water bill.
+However, even a small or intermittent leak can increase your water bill by a significant amount.
 If the meter does not have a flow indicator -or- the flow indicator is not moving, continue with these steps to further evaluate the situation:

 1. Copy down the numbers (from left to right) on the meter’s gallons register.

-Note: There are two different styles of residential meters found throughout Pasco County Utilities' service area.
+Note: There are two different styles of residential meters found throughout the City of Conway Utilities service area.
 Both meters have a "flow indicator" to help identify minor leaks.
 However, each type of meter is read slightly differently.

 2. Do not use any water for a period of two (2) hours (or overnight).

 3. Take another reading from your meter’s gallons register after the two (2) hour testing period, and compare it to the first reading.
-If the reading is higher, there may* be a water leak. (*Important note: Some household systems such as water softeners and sprinklers can use large amounts of water automatically, as part of normal operation.
+If the reading is higher, there may* be a water leak. (*Important note: Household systems such as irrigation systems can use large amounts of water automatically, as part of normal operation.
 Therefore, a higher reading does not always indicate a leak.)

 4. To help pinpoint the usage source as inside -or- outside the dwelling, close the house valve (generally located on an outside wall where the waterline enters the dwelling, or near the water heater).
 Double-check that the indoor water supply has been turned off by checking a faucet.

 If the meter continues to show usage after the house valve has been shut, the issue is likely outside the dwelling.
-(Examples could include leaks in the service line that leads from the meter to the dwelling, a back-flow prevention device, spigot, sprinkler supply lines, etc...)
+(Examples could include leaks in the service line that leads from the meter to the dwelling, spigot, sprinkler supply lines, etc...)

 If the meter does not move after closing the house valve, there may be an issue somewhere inside the home's plumbing.
-(Common examples include toilets, water softeners, or pinhole leaks below the slab, etc...)
+(Common examples include toilets, hot water heaters or pinhole leaks below the slab, etc...)
 Use a process of elimination to isolate and identify the issue.